Loading

 We have developed a checklist that can help.
 You can use the checklist to help as part of safety planning too.

-The checklist is available in several different community languages:
+The checklist is available in multiple languages.

 Visa cancellations

-Only the Minister or a delegated officer has the power to refuse or cancel a person’s visa.
+Only the minister or a delegated officer has the power to refuse or cancel a person’s visa.

 A person who commits domestic and family violence cannot cancel your visa.
-We use the term “perpetrator” to refer to this person.
+We use the term ‘perpetrator’ to refer to this person.

-We do not encourage visa applicants to stay in violent or dangerous relationships under any circumstance.
+We do not encourage you to stay in violent or dangerous relationships under any circumstance.
 This includes to get a visa outcome.
-If you are experiencing domestic and family violence, we strongly encourage you to contact the police.
-You can also seek help from service providers.